opendatadiscovery/odd-platform/docs/Features.md

 This feature helps trace data provenance of your microservice-based app. \
 ODD represents microservices as objects and shows their lineage as a typical diagram.
 ## Metadata Storage
-The Storage gathers metadata about all elements of your system.
->>> *Here I'd like to say more about the Storage.
-Is it a DB or smth else?
-Do we have storage limits for each user?
-What is a storage format? key-value format or smth else?
-What is an update frequency?*
+The Storage is a data catalog which gathers metadata from your PostgreSQL sources.
+Data processing is based on the near real-time approach.
+A storage space is not limited.
 ### Advanced search
 In your Platform account you may find any metadata element using the following options:
 * Full-text search